MickMarch/mechacar_statistical_analysis/README.md

 #### Statistical test

-To test the hypotheses, we will conduct two separate two-sample t-tests:
+To test the hypotheses, we will conduct three separate two-sample t-tests:

+- Highway fuel efficiency
-- Fuel efficiency
+- City fuel efficiency
 - Cost

 We will use a two-sample t-test because we are comparing the means of two independent samples (MechaCar vehicles vs vehicles from other manufacturers) and we assume that the data follows a normal distribution.